Writer & Communications Director

 She managed all of the Institute’s early learning outreach projects, including the Brain Bag project, SCI’s partnership with the University of Chicago’s TMW Center for Early Learning and Public Health, and the parent outreach collaborations with LENA Research Group, The Basics Learning Network and others.
 She was the institute’s development director, lead grant writer and content developer for SCI’s public awareness efforts.

-She is the mother of two girls, ages 15 and 11; wife to a Pensacola native son who is a technology journalist; and walker of a shelter dog, Max, who adopted her family seven years ago.
+She is the mother of two daughters; wife to a Pensacola native son who is a technology journalist; and walker of a shelter dog, Max, who adopted her family seven years ago.